-- Article 33.
+- Article 32.
 1. The competent authorities of the receiving State shall notify a consular officer as soon as possible of the death of a national of the sending State and shall convey to him information concerning the estate, heirs and legatees and concerning the existence of a will. - 2.
-The competent authorities of the receiving State shall notify a consular officer as soon as possible of the opening of a succession in the receiving State where an heir or legatee is a national of the senuing State.
+The competent authorities of the receiving State shall notify a consular officer as soon as possible of the opening of a succession in the receiving State where an heir or legatee is a national of the sending State.
 This shall apply also in cases where the competent authorities of the receiving State learn of the opening of a succession in favour of a national of the sending State in the territory of a third State. - 3.
-Where the consular officer is the first to learn of the death of a national of the sending State or of the opening of a succession, he shall, in turn, notify the competent authorities of the receiving State. - Article 34.
+Where the consular officer is the first to learn of such a death or of the opening of a succession, he shall, in turn, notify the competent authorities of the receiving State. - Article 33.
 1. Where a national of the sending State holds or claims a right to property left in the receiving State after the death of a person of any nationality and is not present in the receiving State or otherwise represented in that State, the consular officer shall be entitled to represent the interests of the said national to the same extent as if powers of attorney had been executed by him in favour of the consular officer.
-Such representation shall end as soon as the consular officer is notified that the said national is defending his interests in the receiving State either personally or through a duly appointed agent. - 2.
-Where a national of the sending State not domiciled in the receiving State dies in that State while temporarily present therein, the consular officer shall be entitled, in accordance with the law of the sending State, to dispose of the money, documents, property and effects of the deceased. - Article 35.
-A consular officer may, on behalf of a national of the sending State, where such national is not present in the receiving State, receive from a court, authority or individual money or other property to which the said national is entitled as a consequence of the death of any person, including shares in a legacy, payments made in pursuance of industrial accident laws and sums payable for life insurance.
-The court, authority or individual in question may require that the consular officer comply with such conditions as are prescribed with regard to: - (a) the production of a power of attorney or other authority from the national concerned of the sending State; - (b) the presentation of evidence of the receipt of the money or other property by the person concerned; - (c) the return of the money or other property in the event that such evidence is lacking. - Article 36.
+Such representation shall end as soon as the consular officer is notified that the said national is defending his interests in the receiving State either personally or through a duly appointed agent.

+- 2. Where a national of the sending State not domiciled in the receiving State dies in that State while temporarily present therein, the consular officer shall be entitled, in accordance with the law of the sending State, to dispose of the money, documents, property and effects of the deceased. - Article 34.
+A consular officer may, on behalf of a national of the sending State, where such national is not present in the receiving State, receive from a court, authority or individual money or other property to which the said national is entitled as a consequence of the death of any person, including shares in a legacy, payments made in pursuance of industrial accident laws and sums payable for life insurance. - Article 35.
 1. A consular officer shall be entitled to propose to a court or other competent authority of the receiving State the names of appropriate persons to act as guardians or trustees in respect of a national of the sending State or in respect of the property of such a national in any case where such property is left without supervision. - 2.
-If the court or competent authority considers that a person who has been proposed is for any reason unacceptable, the consular officer may propose a new candidate.
+If the court or competent authority considers that a person who has been proposed is for any reason unacceptable, the consular officer may propose a new candidate. - Article 36.

-Article 37.
 1. A consular officer shall be entitled to meet and communicate with any national of the sending State and to advise and render any kind of aid to such national, including arrangements for providing him with legal assistance.